Brill-Power/thingsetplusplus/README.md

 There are three transports in various stages of completeness and maturity:

-- SocketCAN - client and server
+- SocketCAN - client and server (Linux)
-- Zephyr CAN - client and server
+- Zephyr CAN - client and server (Zephyr RTOS)
-- Asio TCP/UDP - client and server
+- TCP/UDP Sockets - client and server (Linux, macOS, FreeBSD, Zephyr RTOS)
-- Zephyr TCP/UDP Sockets - client and server
+- TCP/UDP asio Sockets - client and server (Linux, macOS)

 The client components have had more real-world testing than the server.